-Firefighters work to put out Springfield house fire
+Firefighters put out Springfield house fire

 Latest Weather Blog

-Firefighters work to put out Springfield house fire
+Firefighters put out Springfield house fire

-SPRINGFIELD — Firefighters are working a house fire on Bell Road in Springfield.
+SPRINGFIELD — Firefighters put out a house fire on Bell Road in Springfield on Wednesday.

 Livingston Parish deputies also responded to the scene.
+By noon, the fire was extinguished.

 WBRZ has reached out to deputies and firefighters for more information about the fire.

 More News